Disclaimer: We are not affiliated with Primerica. This article is our review of Primerica and their Life Insurance

 Term Conversions is very important rider: If your mom searches very carefully in her Primerica or Prime America term life insurance policy for a Rider to convert to a permanent product, she wont find it.
 Almost every reputable life insurance company in the USA offers this free built in rider that allows a consumer to convert their term policy into something permanent without proof of insurability, although her current policy nor any other Primerica policy offers conversions to permanent products.
 You can read more about term conversions here.

 ART or Annual Renewable Term: When a Primerica or Prime America policy expires from the level term guaranteed price the policy changes ( if the insured doesn’t authorize a change) into an ART which is not a fixed level premium.
 The prices increase annually.
 The client might receive a letter in the mail explaining their might be options, but more times than not when I receive a call, the client is confused and upset at the process.
 When a level term plan expires options are:

 1. The insured elects no changes and Primerica automatically changes the plan to a renewable policy with an increasing premium.

 2. The client can apply for new coverage with a new exam and new underwriting requirements and if found healthy will be able to save money and lock in a price for another fixed period.

 3. Cancel and go to another company with better pricing, better options moving forward ie. conversion right to a permanent product.

-If you own Prime America or Primerica life insurance and or you are considering it, please shop and compare rates with an independent life insurance broker who will help you find the best deal as well as look over our company reviews such as New York Life Insurance to help you make the best decision!
+If you own Prime America or Primerica life insurance and or you are considering it, please shop and compare rates with an independent life insurance broker, who will help you find the best deal as well as look over our company reviews such as New York Life Insurance to help you make the best decision!